-African Employers Welcome A Fresh Start With The African Development Bank Group
+African Employers Welcome a Fresh Start with the African Development Bank Group

-Key representatives of Africa's private sector welcomed the prospects of a fresh start with the African Development Bank Group ( ) in Abidjan on Tuesday, at a groundbreaking meeting with its President, Sidi Ould Tah.
+(MENAFN- News.Africa-Wire) ABIDJAN, Ivory Coast, October 3, 2025/ -- Key representatives of Africa's private sector welcomed the prospects of a fresh start with the African Development Bank Group ( in Abidjan on Tuesday, at a groundbreaking meeting with its President, Sidi Ould Tah.

 "We would like to take this opportunity to express our satisfaction at this renewed relationship with the African Development Bank Group.
-We hope that this dialogue will rapidly develop into a strategic partnership with African employers' organizations," declared Ahmed Cissé, President of the Confédération générale des entreprises de Côte d'Ivoire (CGECI).
+We hope that this dialogue will rapidly develop into a strategic partnership with African employers' organizations," declared Ahmed Cissé, President of the Conéæeacute;dératioé éénérale des entreprisesôde Côte d'Ivoire (CGECI).

 The meeting with the African business leaders took place a day after the opening of the 13th CGECI Academy event, which was attended by private-sector representatives from West, Central and North Africa, including Morocco.

-"For the private sector, the meeting itself represents a paradigm shift with the African Development Bank," commented Célestin Tawamba, President of the Groupement des Entreprises du Cameroun (GECAM).
+"For the private sector, the meeting itself represents a paradigm shift with the African Development Bank," commeéted Célestin Tawamba, President of the Groupement des Entreprises du Cameroun (GECAM).

 In his strategic "vision" as President of the Bank Group (the manifesto on which he was elected), Mr Ould Tah called on the institution to mobilize a wider range of investments, from private-sector partners to multilateral institutions and regional development banks, with the aim of significantly reducing Africa's current funding gap of over $400 billion a year.
 "Through innovative financial instruments and enhanced risk mitigation strategies, I am convinced that the African Development Bank's goal should be to multiply every dollar of capital, converting each dollar raised into a productive and transformative investment of $10 or more," he notably wrote in his manifesto.